taitashaw/gnss_spoof_jam_detector_hls_rtl/README.md

 ## 13. Provenance and integrity

-Detection algorithms are a clean-room MIT re-implementation of the author's published MATLAB receiver (`norm_acq_parcode` baseline, `weak_acq_optimized_DBZP` candidate;
+Detection algorithms are a clean-room MIT re-implementation of the author's MATLAB receiver (`norm_acq_parcode` baseline, `weak_acq_optimized_DBZP` candidate;
-York University, Prof. Sunil Bisnath).
+York University).
 Every synthesis/timing/accuracy number in this README is verbatim from a committed report under `docs/synth/` or `docs/`.
 TEXBAT `.bin` files are never committed (path + SHA256 + citation only).
 Negative results (ds2 not separated by distortion; the legacy metric kernel superseded) are reported.